Why Even Loving People Can Be Mean

 Stress and Overwhelm: When Compassion Runs Thin

 Life can be overwhelming, and everyone has their breaking point.
 When we're navigating stress—whether from work, family responsibilities, or internal struggles—our capacity to show up as our most loving selves can shrink.
-Stress pulls us out of alignment with who we really want to be.
+When we’re overwhelmed, it can become much harder to access the parts of ourselves we most want to lead from and to respond with the patience, presence, and care we genuinely want to bring into our relationships.

 Picture a scenario where deadlines are looming, and your responsibilities seem never-ending.
 Juggling these pressures can become overwhelming and when you’re stretched thin, it’s easy for something small—maybe an innocent comment from a colleague or partner—to spark a sharp reaction.
 And afterward, you might find yourself wondering, “Why did I say that?”
 The truth is that often, it’s not about the situation itself but the weight of everything else you’re carrying.
 When you begin to notice these triggers and the stressors beneath them, you can begin to adopt strategies (such as time management, delegation, or maybe taking short breaks) to maintain your composure, soften your responses, and approach difficult moments with more compassion in the future.